 Three cases of recurrent oculogyric crises were reported to occur despite withdrawal from the offending dopamine-blocking drug (73), blurring the distinction between acute and tardive dystonia (25).

 An interesting anesthesiology study reported on extrapyramidal side effects in 45,766 patients who were given a single dose of perphenazine (4 mg or 8 mg) to prevent postoperative nausea (34).
-Only 5 cases of akathisia and 1 of acute dystonic reaction were noted in this retrospective chart review, an event rate of 1.3 per 100,000 patients.
+Only five cases of akathisia and one of acute dystonic reaction were noted in this retrospective chart review, an event rate of 1.3 per 100,000 patients.

 Abnormalities of iron stores in the brain has been suggested as a risk factor for developing akathisia, but data supporting this hypothesis are weak (74).